persteenolsen/pso-gatsby-blog-cms-two/src/posts/2024-04-05-asp-net-8-signup-email-azure-api.md

 <li>MS SQL as the Database for both Dev + Prod</li>
 <li>CORS Policy implemented by .NET</li>
 <li>JWT Token for access secure routes</li>
-<li>RefreshToken by HTTP only Cookie to generate new JWT Tokens</li>
+<li>Refresh Token by HTTP only Cookie to generate new JWT Tokens</li>
 <li>Swagger API documentation with routes</li>
 </ul>